JetBrains/amper/docs/Documentation.md

   layout: gradle-kmp
 ```

-Amper automatically generates the accessors for the resources during build and opon project opening in the IDE.
+Amper automatically generates the accessors for resources during build and when working with code in the IDE.
 Accessors are generated in a package that corresponds to the module name.
 All non-letter symbols are replaced with `_`.
-In the given example where the module name is`my-kmp-module`, the package name for the generated resources
+In the given example where the module name is `my-kmp-module`, the package name for the generated resources
 will be `my_kmp_module`.

 Here is how to use the resources in the code: